jjwall/jjwall.github.io/writings/poetry.md

 People often ask, "how is that you don't medicate?"
 My medication has been an addiction to both Fear & Love as articulated through my poem of the same name.
 Emotions are my drug of choice, and I suppose that is what has turned me into a bit of a poet.

-Included with the English translations of my poetry are the Spanish translations as well.
+Included with the English translations, many of my poetry have Spanish translations as well.
 This is because I feel strong ties to the Latin World, and more specifically, to Mexico and to the Mayan Lineage.

+In addition to this, some poems feature Middle-English translations (because of my Celtic-Scottish roots), Arabic translations (because of my fascination with Islam) and Hebrew translations (because of my Judeo-Christian faith).

-In addition to this, I embed a YouTube Music song with each poem to help further convey the emotional messaging that is embodied in its form.
+Finally, I embed a YouTube Music song with each poem to help further convey the emotional messaging that is embodied in its form.

 ## Contents
 * [The Dark Side of the Moon](./poetry/2025/dark-side-of-the-moon.html)